-The actual program execution follows the steps of section 3.2 and 3.3 reasonably literally, but we will need some notation first.
+The actual program execution follows the steps of Sections 3.2 and 3.3 reasonably literally, but we will need some notation first.

-3.1 Notation
+3.1.
+Notation

 In general there exists a seismic grid on which the inversion is run, which we call the input grid (G_I) .
 The properties are to be generated on a different grid, called the output grid (G_O) .
-This is a treated as a sequence of 2D grids for each layer, $G{O,l}$.
-The index l pertains to layers, p to properties, j to nodes on G_I or a particular $G{O,l}$ (as arranged in convenient ordering - say a raster scan).
+This is treated as a sequence of 2D grids for each layer, $G{O,I}$.
+The index l pertains to layers, p to properties, j to nodes on G_I or a particular $G{O,I}$ (as arranged in convenient ordering-say a raster scan).
 The set of hard well observations (O) may be suffixed l or p with implied constraint to layer l or property p.
 A vector m of properties of interest may be suffixed $m{(l,p)}$, which denotes a generic unrolled index of property p on layer l.
 Segment labels for node j are denoted S_j .

 The local neighbours of node j are denoted by $j' \sim j$, or $j' \in \partial j$.
 Neighbours are defined by a Euclidean distance metric confined to the same layer, with azimuth angle and principal ranges inherited from a conventional variogram specified by the user.
-Neighbours used in the trend smoothing are defined by the trend-smoothing variogram, whereas observation-kriging and simulations are associated with a separate, layer-specific 'interpolation' variogram.
+Neighbours used in the trend smoothing are defined by the trend-smoothing variogram (with associated covariance $C{\rm sm}(\cdot)$), whereas observation-kriging and simulations are associated with a separate, layer-specific 'interpolation' variogram (associated with covariance $C(\cdot)$).
 Since the grids are large and irregular in general, a kd-tree algorithm is used for efficient nearest neighbour searching (Skiena, 1997).
 Nearest neighbour searches in the sequential simulation algorithms must be confined to previously visited nodes, and this is achieved by a naive dynamic kd-tree implementation.

-3.2 Initialisations
+3.2.
+Initialisations

+3.2.1.
 Re-ordering of properties

-Internally, the property vectors are re-ordered to the following sequence: $\{depth, thickness, net-sand, other properties..., N_G\}$, if all the italicised properties are available.
+Internally, the property vectors are re-ordered to the following sequence: {depth, thickness, net-sand, other properties..., N_G }, if all the italicised properties are available.
+"Other properties" can include porosity, net-hydrocarbon, or any other property Delivery makes available that might be of interest in subsequent work (typically those explicitly just named are sufficient).
 This enables truncation rules to be sensibly applied from known quantities later in the calculation.

+3.2.2.
 Input grid segmentation

 Fault-sensitive smoothing of the Delivery statistics requires a segment label to be attached to each input grid point.
-In corner point style grids, segments labels are associated with block centers.
-The input grid can then naturally inherit the segment label associated with the corner-point grid block in which it falls, as computed for the user-specified reference layer.
+In corner-point style grids, segments labels are associated with block centres.
+The input grid can then naturally inherit the segment label associated with the corner-point grid block in which it falls, as computed for the userspecified reference layer.